1set/starlet/lib/goidiomatic/README.md

 ### `sum(iterable, start=0)`

 Returns the sum of `start` and the items of an iterable from left to right.
-The iterable's items are normally numbers, and the start value is not allowed to be a string.
+The iterable's items and the `start` value are normally numbers.

 #### Examples